 Mr. Eladio eagerly started the tour by proudly pointing out the sign he made notifying his guests of their arrival at the cacao origins.
-The farm covers a whopping 30 acres of land and along the way he enthusiastically told his story and how cacao is grown, harvested, and made into brown liquid gold.
+The farm covers a whopping 30 acres of land and along the way he enthusiastically told its history and how cacao is grown, harvested, and made into brown liquid gold.
 During the tour we discovered where “hearts of palm” comes from and was able to harvest it ourselves immediately having a bite of it in the middle of the forest.
-In addition, we picked directly from the ground and trees some of the common Belizean herbs and fruits including coconuts, coriander, cilantro, and yellow ginger (known by most as turmeric).
+In addition, we harvested common Belizean herbs and fruits such as coconuts, coriander, cilantro, and yellow ginger (known by most as turmeric).

-However, my favorite part of the tour, of course, was tasting cacao seeds right out of the pods.
+My favorite part of the tour, of course, was tasting cacao seeds right out of the pods.
 He generously opened different types of cacao pods and passed them around.
-The seeds were wrapped in what I can only describe as soft white honey clouds – definitely not what we had expected!
-Towards the end of the tour Mr. Eladio bid us adieu as the guide lead us to his home – he stayed behind to continue tending to his farm.
+The seeds were wrapped in what I can only describe as fluffy clouds of white honey – definitely not what we had expected!
+Towards the end of the tour Mr. Eladio bid us adieu as our guide lead us to his home – he stayed behind to continue tending to his farm.
 Arriving at his home, Mr. Eladio’s family let us have many samples of the chocolate treats they had made.
 Their home is welcome to guests where Mr. Eladio’s family serve an authentic Mayan lunch.

 Mr. Eladio provides cacao beans to Maya Mountain Cacao which is a supplier to many international chocolate companies where they make their own chocolate – one of which is Green & Black’s Organic in the UK.
 The aim is to connect smaller local cacao farmers to larger international businesses.
 We at TIDE Tours understand the importance of supporting Belize’s local businesses and are proud to have Mr. Eladio’s Chocolate Adventure as a part of our tours.